 Traffic Alert!
 There actually isn’t any.
 Hike the Hudson Valley and take our pedestrian-friendly bridges over rivers, creeks, and marshes for unparalleled views and interesting wildlife.
 It’s a great day in the outdoors, and one of the best parts is that it’s free, no admission!

-The newest pathway is Walkway over the Hudson State Historic Park spanning the Hudson River.
-At 212 feet tall and 1.28 miles long, it’s the longest, elevated pedestrian bridge in the world.
-Once an east-west connector for trains, it offers hikers, bikers and strollers magnificent panoramas of the Catskill Mountains, Mid-Hudson Bridge, and both shores.
-This sky-high venue has special events scheduled throughout the year, attracting even international travelers who marvel at this engineering feat.
+You won’t want to visit the Hudson Valley without a visit to the Walkway over the Hudson State Historic Park.
+At 212-feet tall and 1.28 miles long, it is the longest elevated pedestrian bridge in the world.
+Once an east-west connector for trains, it now offers walkers, hikers, bikers and pets magnificent panoramic views of the Hudson Valley region including the Catskill Mountains, Mid-Hudson Bridge, Hudson River and surrounding areas.
+This sky-high venue has special events scheduled throughout the year, attracting travelers from around the globe who marvel at this engineering feat.

 Highland and Poughkeepsie